Pandoks/homelab-template/packages/core/src/database/images/README.md

 the main database that handles auth, there is a cron job that takes care of deleting expired sessions every single week.

+> [!WARN]
+>
+> The timezone for all images is GMT.
+This is to ensure consistency and to avoid confusion when working
+> across multiple images/containers

 > [!NOTE]
 >
 > `pg_cron` may only be installed to on database in a cluster.
 If you need to run jobs in multiple
 > databases, use `cron.schedule_in_database()`.

+> [!NOTE]
+>
-**ANOTHER NOTE:** `pg_cron` does not run on any server that in in `hot standby` mode, but will automatically start when the server is promoted.
-This means that all cron operations (ie. viewing & editing) should be done on the master database.
+> `pg_cron` does not run on any server that in in `hot standby` mode, but will automatically
+> start when the server is promoted.
+This means that all cron operations (ie. viewing & editing) should
+> be done on the master database.

 ### Viewing Cron Jobs